 Australia lagged the rest of the world in approving the sale of hemp seeds for human consumption in late 2017.
 Prior to this, the sale of hemp seeds was legal, provided it was for use in cosmetics or another non-food use.
 Hemp seeds are produced from non-intoxicating varieties of the hemp plant and do not contain significant cannabinoids.

-Hemp seeds will become widely available in 2018 and there will be many new products coming onto the market and many nutrition claims, possibly ‘superfood’ status.
+Hemp seeds will become widely available from 2018 and there will be many new products coming onto the market and many nutrition claims, possibly ‘superfood’ status.
 As with any other edible seeds, we recommend that if you are going to eat hemp seeds, that you eat whole or ground seeds and not processed food products such as hemp seed protein and hemp seed oil.

 We have reviewed the nutrition composition of hemp seeds and compared them to several other nuts and seeds, particularly regarding their omega 3 essential fatty acid content.
 The USDA data that we used was similar to the nutrient data listed on two different brands of hemp seed in retail outlets.